Finance

 Enforces Lifecycle Control Across Vendor Activity

-A source-to-settlement approach ensures that every vendor interaction, from initial credentialing through final payment, is tracked, verified, and held to a consistent standard.
+A single governed lifecycle ensures that every vendor interaction, from initial credentialing through final payment, is tracked, verified, and held to a consistent standard.
 Without that continuity, compliance at one stage does not protect against failure at another.

 When compliance is enforced across the vendor lifecycle, CFOs gain: